Perle Fine: Biography

 In 1947, Fine was featured in an issue of The New Iconograph which showcased nonobjective art and theory.
 It was written that, even though she was a member of American Abstract Artists, her work was different in spirit than that of fellow-members Ralston Crawford and Robert Motherwell.

 In 1950 she was admitted to the 8th Street "Artists' Club", having been nominated by Willem de Kooning.
 "Beginning in the mid-1950s, Fine's expressionist style began to loosen.
 She produced thick, heavily painted abstractions using harsh, jagged strokes with a loaded brush.
 Her focus was the two-dimensional plane: surface, texture and medium.
 Fine's palette in these often large-scale pieces was one of much more somber tones."

-Fine was chosen by her fellow artists to participate in the Ninth Street Show held from May 21-June 10, 1951.
+Fine was chosen by her fellow artists to participate in the Ninth Street Show held from May 21 – June 10, 1951.
 The show was located at 60 East 9th Street on the first floor and in the basement of a building which was about to be demolished.
 According to Bruce Altshuler:

 The artists celebrated not only the appearance of the dealers, collectors and museum people on the 9th Street, and the consequent exposure of their work, but they celebrated the creation and the strength of a living community of significant dimensions.

 Starting with the Ninth Street Show, Fine participated in each of the invitational New York Painting and Sculpture Annuals from 1951 to 1957.
 She was one of just 24 out of a total 256 New York School artists who was included in all the Annuals.
 These Annuals were important because the participants were chosen by the artists themselves.
 Other women artists who took part in all the shows were Elaine de Kooning, Grace Hartigan, and Joan Mitchell.

-In the 1950s, Fine moved to the Springs section of East Hampton on the eastern end of Long Island, where Jackson Pollock, Lee Krasner, Willem de Kooning, Conrad Marca-Relli, and other members of the New York School found permanent residence.
+In the 1950s, Fine moved to the Springs section of East Hampton on the eastern end of Long Island, where Jackson Pollock, Lee Krasner, Willem de Kooning, Conrad Marca-Relli, John Ferren, and other members of the New York School found permanent residence.

 At a 1958 exhibition, her paintings offered "abstract intimations of nature...
 This perception was reinforced by Fine's inclusion in Nature in Abstraction: The Relation of Abstract Painting and Sculpture to Nature in Twentieth-Century American Art."

 The 1960s marked her re-entry into a profoundly changed New York art scene, in which she encountered more galleries and new art styles.
 "Fine had 4 solo shows at the Graham Gallery (1961, 1963, 1964, 1967) with a major shift in her style, with a reintroduction of horizontals and verticals, announced Fine's intention to convey... 'an emotion about color'."
 Fine began to teach in 1961, as a visiting critic and lecturer at Cornell University.
 Soon after, Hofstra University approached her with an offer; she taught there privately from 1962 to 1973.